KCaldeira/coin_bgc/README.md

 # COIN-BGC: Solow-Swan Growth Model for Land-Surface Climate Change Simulation

+**⚠️ PROTOTYPE STATUS: This is a prototype version of the COIN-BGC system.
+The current codebase represents a working proof-of-concept that demonstrates the core functionality.
+A clean, more general version has been implemented in `coin_bgc.py` with improved architecture, design principles, and a complete main processing workflow.**

 This project simulates the behavior of the land-surface model under climate change using a Solow-Swan growth model of an economy.
 The model represents terrestrial carbon cycling as an economic system where carbon stocks (Cland) are the "capital" that produces carbon fluxes (GPP, NPP) through biological processes.

+## Prototype to Production: Next Version Design Principles

+The next version of COIN-BGC will be built with the following design principles:

+### More General and More Specific
+- **More General**: Basic routines will be made as general as possible for reusability
+- **More Specific**: Code will be written for one specific use case, but designed for easy adaptation to other use cases
+- **No Conditional Clutter**: Avoid cluttering code with conditional statements
+- **Clean Code Philosophy**: Minimal conditionals, explicit parameter requirements, no hidden assumptions

+### Central Design: Three Lists of Keys
+The new version will be built around three fundamental lists of keys:

+1. **`knowns`** - Variables to be specified in an optimization (user-provided parameters)
+2. **`unknowns`** - Variables to be optimized for (parameters to be determined)
+3. **`universe`** - Complete set of variables (all possible parameters)

+### Core Architecture
+The clean version implements two fundamental routines:

+1. **Basic Model Execution Routine**:
+   - Executes the model from start year to end year
+   - Takes a pandas DataFrame and a dictionary of parameter values for the set of knowns
+   - Sets all variables not in `knowns` (i.e., `universe - knowns`) to 0.0

+2. **Optimization Routine**:
+   - Optimizes for the `unknowns` given the `knowns`
+   - Takes a pandas DataFrame and the known parameter values
+   - Returns optimal values for the unknown parameters

+This architecture provides a clean, modular foundation that can be easily adapted to different use cases without extensive code modifications.

+### Clean Implementation: `coin_bgc.py`
+The clean architecture has been implemented in `coin_bgc.py` with the following features:

+- **`CoinBGC` class**: Main class implementing the clean architecture
+- **Three lists of keys**: `knowns`, `unknowns`, and `universe` for parameter management
+- **`execute_model()`**: Basic model execution routine
+- **`optimize_parameters()`**: Single DataFrame optimization routine
+- **`optimize_parameters_multi()`**: Multi-DataFrame optimization routine
+- **Clean parameter management**: No conditional clutter, explicit parameter handling
+- **Data loading functions**: Flexible data loading with optional filtering
+- **Main processing workflow**: Complete analysis pipeline with preliminary and final optimizations
+- **Quadratic climate sensitivity**: Enhanced temperature and precipitation parameterization
+- **Example usage**: Complete working example demonstrating the architecture

 ## Overall Goal
 The overall goal of this effort is to simulate the behavior of the land-surface model under climate change using a Solow-Swan growth model of an economy.
 The system is under-determined by one parameter, so one parameter needs to be chosen a priori.
 The parameter that we will choose to specify is **Ksoil_0**, which is the inverse time constant for loss of carbon stock due to heterotrophic respiration.